-Working as a self-proclaimed casino game expert, Ellison developed his own unique theories regarding the results of roulette spins.
-Even though his ideas were widely derided by mathematicians, Ellison routinely debated Ivy League professors on their differing interpretations of probability.
+Working as a self-proclaimed casino game expert, Ellison developed his unique theories regarding the results of roulette spins.
+Even though mathematicians widely derided his ideas, Ellison routinely debated with Ivy League professors on their differing interpretations of probability.

 The basis of Ellison’s roulette strategy can be summed up in an excerpt from an article titled “The Big Lie,” which contains the following analysis:

-“It comes down to this: In a controlled environment that invokes a statistical certainty, there has to be a cause, and an effect.
+“It comes down to this: In a controlled environment that invokes a statistical certainty, there has to be a cause and an effect.
 The effect is that the numbers conform to their statistical expectation.
-The ‘other guys’ will tell you that there is no cause: that the effect is the result of willy-nilly random chance that conforms through unabated coincidence!
+The ‘other guys’ will tell you that there is no cause: the effect results from a willy-nilly random chance that conforms through unabated coincidence!
 And the entire world has been buying this illogical horsepuckey for a hundred years!”

-From there, Ellison’s strategy is to monitor the table tower listing the results of the previous spin and record the last five numbers.
+From there, Ellison’s strategy is to monitor the table tower listing the previous spin results and record the last five numbers.
 Whenever either the A or B group occurs more often in those five numbers, Ellison says to bet the opposite group heavily.

-In 2005, at the age of 56, Ellison was arrested and charged with unlawfully detaining his elderly mother and stepfather.
+In 2005, at 56, Ellison was arrested and charged with unlawfully detaining his elderly mother and stepfather.
 Ellison confessed to holding them against their will for hours while subjecting them to erratic behavior, threats, and verbal abuse.
-He was charged with aggravated burglary, kidnapping, and felonious assault, and after unsuccessfully petitioning the court for a declaration of mental incompetence, and withdrawing an insanity plea, Ellison pled guilty to a reduced set of charges to which he faced up to 23 years in prison.
+He was charged with aggravated burglary, kidnapping, and felonious assault.
+After unsuccessfully petitioning the court to declare mental incompetence and withdrawing an insanity plea, Ellison pled guilty to a reduced set of charges.
+He faced up to 23 years in prison.

 Four years before his arrest, Ellison wrote an article titled “Evil Aliens in the Gaming Area,” in which he offered readers advice on how to handle themselves should “a large gathering of hostile aliens bust in and start zapping the players with laser beams coming out of their eyes.”